-The Texas State campus is housed on a hill overlooking the city and downtown San Marcos.
-Due to the hilly terrain, the campus may be a challenge for some persons with mobility impairments.
-Texas State Campus Maps website includes accessible directions, parking and entrances for most buildings on campus.
-Select an individual building to view the access identifiers.
+The Texas State University campus is housed on a hill overlooking the city and downtown San Marcos.
+Due to the hilly terrain, the campus may be a challenge for some persons with mobility/physical disabilities.
+Texas State Campus Maps website includes the Campus ADA Accessible Routes at Texas State University-San Marcos PDF, parking, and entrances for most buildings on campus.

 Housing & Residential Life offers a variety of on and off-campus living options for students.
-Students who may require an accommodation in a residence hall or university owned apartment must follow the procedures outlined in the Requests for University Housing Accommodations Based on Disability-Related Needs.
+Students who may require an accommodation in a residence hall or university owned apartment must follow the procedures outlined in the University Housing Accommodations webpage.

-The university has accessible gender neutral restroom facilities in several campus facilities for those with special needs.
+The university has accessible, gender inclusive restroom facilities in several campus facilities.

-Individuals requiring the use of a service/assistance animal on campus must meet the criteria for accommodations and/or services outlined in the Procedures Service Animals.
+Texas State University faculty and staff who require the use of a service/assistance animal on campus must meet the criteria for accommodations and/or services outlined in the Service Animal & Emotional Support Animal Procedures webpage.

 The shuttle transports students, faculty, staff, and the general public from the remote parking areas and concentrated student population areas in the city of San Marcos to the central campus, as well as provides a means of cross-campus travel and travel to various locations in the city of San Marcos.
 All the buses are lift-equipped to meet Federal ADA requirements.
 Local public bus service (including ADA accessible demand-response service) is also provided by the City of San Marcos.
 More information can be found on the Bobcat Shuttle website.